cleevio/Forestry/README.md

 let log2 = ForestryLogger(services: [.console, .datadog(clientToken: "", environment: "", serviceName: "")])
 ```

-You can always expend the functionality by creating your own logging service via conforming to the `LoggerService` protocol.
+You can always expend the functionality by creating your own logging service by conforming to the `LoggerService` protocol.

 ## Integrations

 Forestry currently includes integrations to following third party logging services.

+- DataDog
+- Sentry (error logging only)
+- SwiftBeaver Cloud
+- LogRocket

 ## TODO